The combined Clinton Crossroads Group and the Unity AA Group meetings are held Monday - Saturday in the Education Center of:

-The Unity AA Group follows the traditional format for an A.A. meeting.
+The Unity AA Group and the Clinton Crossroads Group both follow the traditional format for an A.A. meeting.
 Each meeting lasts about one hour and is an open sharing format with the discussion

 guided by a topic suggested by the Chairperson of the meeting.